cma-open/cmatools/docs/source/userguide/gettingstarted.rst

     then remove

-Other sections can easily be referenced e.g.
+Other sections fro other pages can easily be referenced e.g. target name = {path/to/page}:{title-of-section}.

-see examples at :ref:`Main-example`.
+see examples at :ref:`userguide/examplecode:Main-example`.

-see examples at :ref:`Sub-example`.
+see examples at :ref:`userguide/examplecode:Sub-example`.